John-Abbott-College/6P3-Notes/wk8/device-cloud-communication.md

 ## IoT Hub SDKs

-The messages describe above (used for both D2C and C2D communication) are typically created at the device of a service application with the help of a SDK library.
+The messages described above (used for both D2C and C2D communication) are typically created at the device of a service application with the help of a SDK library.

 >  A **software development kit (SDK)** is a programming "package" that enables a programmer to develop applications for a specific platform.
 >
->  Typically an SDK includes one or more APIs, programming tools, and documentation.
+>  Typically a SDK includes one or more APIs, programming tools, and documentation.

 Azure IoT provides SDKs for several languages such as Python, Java, .NET, C and Node.js.

-The Azure IoT SDK for python is organized in two types of libraries, each controlling a different side of the IoT System:
+The Azure IoT SDK for Python is organized in two types of libraries, each controlling a different side of the IoT System:

 - **Device SDK** -  provides functionality for **devices** to communicate with the Azure IoT Hub.
-- **Service SDK** - provides functionality for **applications and services** to communicate and manage the Azure IoT Hub.
+- **Service SDK** - provides functionality for **applications and services** to communicate with and manage the Azure IoT Hub.

-[**Github repository**](https://github.com/Azure/azure-iot-sdk-python) for python Azure IoT SDK
+[**Github repository**](https://github.com/Azure/azure-iot-sdk-python) for Python Azure IoT SDK

 >Remember that IoT Hub is only managing the device registration and connections of the IoT solution.
 >